 Chemical exfoliating formulas are made of skincare acids.
 In mild, over-the-counter formulations, the safety of these acids is well-established.

-Look for products with alpha hydroxy acids (AHA) like lactic acid, which is a gentle surface-level exfoliator, or glycolic acid, which also helps un-stick cells; or salicylic acid, which is a beta-hydroxy acid (BHA) and the only skincare acid that gets deeper into the pores to clear out blockage.
-Combination AHA/BHA products are great, too, since they can do a little of everything (the more acids you use at once, however, the more likely you’ll experience some irritation – so start slow and spot test).
+Look for products with alpha hydroxy acids (AHA) like lactic acid, which is a gentle surface-level exfoliator, or glycolic acid.
+This also helps un-stick cells; or salicylic acid, which is a beta-hydroxy acid (BHA).
+And is the only skincare acid that gets deeper into the pores to clear out the blockage.
+Combination AHA/BHA products are great too, since they can do a little of everything.
+Just remember that the more acids you use at once, the more likely you’ll experience some irritation.
+So start slow and spot test.

-Because I’m a Beautycounter consultant, I now use the Beautycounter Body Peel – which contains a blend of AHAs, including mandelic acid.
+Because I’m a Beautycounter consultant, I now use the Beautycounter Body Peel.
+They contain a blend of AHAs, including mandelic acid.
 (Love!)